 We were picked up at 6.30 am in Nadi town for our 2.5 hour ride to Sigatoka River Safari base where the tour begins.
 We had a short stop in Sigatoka for a comfort stop then we left the Queens highway and turned off and headed off up the Sigatoka River road for another thirty minutes to the start of our tour.
 The mini bus was very comfortable and with only eight people on board there was plenty of room to stretch out.

 was no mucking around when we arrived at the Sigatoka River Safari depot, there

 was a quick brief, then on with the life jackets and across the river for the

 safari truck ride up to the caves.
 The

 ride in the safari truck was very interesting; with no windows the wind whistled

 through our hair, it was better than A/C.

 Price packages include return transfers from the resorts on the Coral Coast, Nadi and Denarau region.
-All our Safari vehicles are easily identifiable and we do require that you are at your resort lobby area 10 minutes prior to departure time.
+All the Safari vehicles are easily identifiable on pickup.
 Pick-up times from your resort will depend on how far your resort is located from Sigatoka Town.

 For the Denarau Resorts and hotels located in the Nadi area pick-up times for the morning tour is between 6.30am - 7.30am.
 Resorts between Natadola and Sonaisali is between 7.30am - 7.45am and Coral Coast Resorts (Warwick to Shangri-La) between 7.30am - 8.00am.